BenOvermyer/benovermyer.com/content/kb/uses.md

 # Lifestyle Software

-## Microsoft Edge, Brave, and Safari
+## Firefox and Safari

-OK, this is complicated.
-On Windows I use Edge as my preferred browser.
-On Mac, I'm mostly using Brave, but I'm starting to transition to Safari as I figure out how to customize it to my liking.
+I've changed browsers frequently over the years.
+Right now I'm using Firefox, but I'm also experimenting with Safari on my Mac.

 # Design Software